Moses209/ML_Project_1/README.md

-# Project Topic: Crop Recommendation Dataset For Prediction Modeling.
+# Project Topic: Crop Recommendation Dataset For Model Prediction.
   This dataset is structured to predict the most suitable crop to grow based on several agro-climatic parameters.
 It is typically used in precision agriculture and machine learning applications aimed at supporting farmers, agricultural advisors, and policymakers.

 # Project Overview
-This repository contains a Jupyter Notebook project focused on data wrangling, model development, model prediction outcome, and to predict the most suitable crop to grow based on several agro-climatic parameters.
+This repository contains a Jupyter Notebook  project focused on data wrangling, model development and model prediction outcome.
+The dataset is structured to predict the most suitable crop to grow based on several agro-climatic parameters.
 It is typically used in precision agriculture and machine learning applications aimed at supporting farmers, agricultural advisors, and policymakers.

 Features (Inputs):